TheJacksonLaboratory/bioimaging-tasks-to-tools/manual_annotation.md

 ## 3D images

-Annotating 3D images can be challenging, because of the 2D screen and mouse.
-Using tools specialized for 2D, you typically have to annotate plane-by-plane, which is time consuming.
-However, 3D-centric tools can make things easier.
+Annotating 3D images can be challenging, because of the limitations of the 2D screen and mouse.
+Using tools specialized for 2D, you typically have to annotate 3D images plane-by-plane, which is time consuming.
+However, 3D-centric tools can make things easier by allowing you to annotate using 3D "brushes", by interpolating annotations between planes, or providing orthogonal and/or oblique planes for annotating.
+The following tools are well-suited for annotating 3D images.

 :::{.callout-note collapse='true' icon="false"}
 ## Tools for annotating 3D images